 - Use Add forwarding rule again to add as many rules as needed.
 All added rules are listed in Inspector under the Forwarding rules tab.

 NLB backend exposes a private IP to targets as the source of client traffic.
 The backend IP address is configurable and defaults to x.x.x.225.
 Backend IPs are listed in the NLB Inspector under the Private IPs tab.

 - It is best to use the default IP address in most cases.
-To change an already-provisioned IP, first, delete the existing IP address, and then add a new one.
+To change an already-provisioned IP, delete the existing IP address first and then add a new one.

-- Click the down arrow and select Remove IP for deleting the IP address.
+- Click the down arrow and select Remove IP to delete the IP address.

 - Enter an IP address in CIDR notation (e.g. 10.10.10.225/24), and click Add IP.
 The new IP must be private and match the subnet mask of the Target network.